VFIntel Insights

 What It Actually Takes to Build the Spine

 Regulated infrastructure gets discussed loosely.
-Here is what it concretely means: the licences, the bank sponsorships, the carrier agreements, the bureau relationships, and why you need all of them simultaneously to matter.
+Here is what it concretely means: the licenses, bank sponsorships, carrier agreements, and bureau relationships, and why you need all of them at once to matter.

 Read the piece